fuzzygroup/recipes/_posts/2019-08-29-gluten-free-bacalaitos.md

 # Ingredients - Sofrito

-* 1/4 of a Red Bell Pepper
+* 1/4 of a Red Bell Pepper, diced
+* 1/2 of a Jalapeno, ribs and seeds removed, diced
-* 1/4 of a White Onion
+* 1/4 of a White Onion, diced
-* 1/4 of a Tomato
+* 1/4 of a Tomato, cored and diced
 * 3 cloves of garlic very, very finely minced
 * 3 tbsp Cilantro
+* 1 tbsp olive oil as a binder
+* 1/2 tsp salt

 # Ingredients - Bacalaitos